 Fire extinguishers are serviced and maintained on an annual contract by Phoenix.
-The last service / maintenance was found to be January 2019.
+The last service / maintenance was 2023.

 All First aid kits must be updated in accordance with the Safety, Health & Welfare at Work Act (General Application) Regulations 2007.
-School staff that are trained in MAPA, person moving and handling, and fire training must have their certificates updated as required and records must be kept on file.
+School staff that are trained in PCM, person moving and handling, and fire training must have their certificates updated as required and records must be kept on file.
 There are 2 nurses on site who deal with all medical issues.